AML/CFT State Ordinance

 Client Due Diligence

-Pursuant to the AML/CFT State Ordinance, a civil-law notary must always establish the identity of a potential client, prior to entering a business relationship.
+Pursuant to the AML/CFT State Ordinance, a civil-law notary must always establish the identity of all potential/prospective clients, prior to entering a business relationship.

-The identity of a legal entity can be verified based on an original extract from the Chamber of Commerce or Competent Authority.
+In the event a client is a legal entity, the identity of the legal entity will be identified and verified based on a recent original extract from the Chamber of Commerce or Competent Authority, the shareholder register and the deed of incorporation.
+As for a legal entity, not only the legal entity must be identified but also its director(s).
 Natural persons with an interest of 25% or more in the legal entity must have their identity verified by the civil-law notary.
-These persons are to be referred as UBO’s or Ultimate Beneficial Owners.
+These persons are to be referred as Ultimate Beneficial Owners (UBO’s).

 Origin of funds

-The civil-law notary has an obligation to investigate and monitor the origin of funds.
-Prior to funds being deposited in the escrow-account of the notary, the client must facilitate the civil-law notary with all relevant documentation regarding the source of the funds.
+Our office has an obligation to investigate and monitor the origin of the funds.
+Prior to the funds being deposited in the escrow-account of Johnson Notary Services, you must facilitate us with all relevant documentation regarding the source of the funds.
+Our office will also ask you to complete some forms well before signing of the deed.